caksoylar/keymap-drawer/KEYMAP_SPEC.md

    QMK spec also lets you specify multiple "layouts" per keyboard corresponding to different layout macros to support physical variations.

-   You can also create your own physical layout definitions in QMK format to use with `keymap-drawer`.
+   You can also create your own physical layout definitions in QMK format to use with `keymap-drawer`, which accepts JSONs with the official schema that has layouts listed under the `layout` key, or one that directly consists of a list of key specs as a shortcut.
 A few options to generate it are:

    - Using the interactive [Keymap Layout Helper](https://nickcoutsos.github.io/keymap-layout-tools/) by @nickcoutsos[^1]
    - Using a [KLE-to-QMK converter](https://qmk.fm/converter/) (which doesn't support key rotation unlike the other two options)